S&P lowers France rating on reform doubts, market unfazed

 TAX REVOLT

-The industrial output and trade data highlighted a gulf with neighbouring Germany and raised the prospect that the French economy may have nearly stalled in the third quarter.
+The industrial output and trade data highlighted a gulf with neighboring Germany and raised the prospect that the French economy may have nearly stalled in the third quarter.

 While Hollande has relied on tax increases to pursue budget consolidation this year, he faces virulent resistance and has already backed down on applying a tax on trucking in the face of violent protests in western France.